linda-seiter/CMSC115_2258/unit2_project/README.md

 Update the `main` method in the `NearestInt` class to implement the following functionality:

 1. Declare and initialize a `Scanner` to read input from the console.
-2. Prompt for and read two ints: (1) numerator and (2) denominator.
+2. Prompt for and read two ints: a numerator and a denominator.
 3. Print the numeric conversions displayed in the sample runs.
 Hint: subtract 0.5 when rounding to the nearest negative int.
+4. Run `NearestIntTest` to confirm your solution passes the Junit tests.

 <table>
 <tr>